 For a more detailed look at SmileDirectClub, check out our comprehensive SmileDirectClub review.

 If sticking to a tight budget is your top priority, AlignerCo’s industry-low prices are likely a big draw.
 Not only do they beat every other company’s prices by several hundred dollars, but they offer flexible financing plans too.
 And they still deliver quality products thanks to their partnership with Raintree Essix.
 If you’re looking for the most affordable service out there, go with AlignerCo.

 For a more detailed look at AlignerCo, check out our comprehensive AlignerCo review.

 In-Office Invisalign Alternatives:

-- ClearCorrect (~4,000): As Invsialign’s biggest direct competitor, ClearCorrect offers almost identical treatment.
+As one of Invsialign’s biggest direct competitors, ClearCorrect offers almost identical treatment.
 They’re administered by a dentist or orthodontist and can treat the same wide scope of severe conditions.
 However, they charge dentists less for lab fees, so ClearCorrect could end up being slightly less expensive.

 Although other options may be cheaper, Invisalign offers some significant benefits that will likely enhance the quality of your treatment.
-And, if you have a more severe misalignment, Invisalign is one of the only treatments available that can be just as effective as braces.
+And, if you have a more severe misalignment, Invisalign is one of the only treatments available that can rival braces in versatility.